orkunkaraduman/Lazy-Utils/README.md

 return value: _exit code of command.
 511 if fatal error occurs_

-returned $?: _return code of wait call, like Perl system call_
+returned $?: _return code of wait call like on Perl system call_

-returned $!: _system error message, like Perl system call_
+returned $!: _system error message like on Perl system call_

 ### bashReadLine($prompt)